Methodology

 Learn more about payment services here.

-Best international money transfer: Xoom
+Best international money transfer: OFX

 If you need to send money internationally with any degree of frequency, you know how expensive it can be.
 It's a tough pill to swallow to pay high fees just to get your money from one place to another.